-Here we break down the inventory management strategies of seven successful manufacturers and retailers around the globe.
+Here we break down the inventory management strategies of six successful manufacturers and retailers around the globe.
 While most of our examples are large multinational companies, your SME can employ many of the same tactics and principles.

 These examples show there isn’t a benchmark inventory management strategy that trumps all others.
 Instead, you’ll need to do your homework to choose the right inventory management system to suit your budget, your business needs and the size of your company.